mudspringhiker/openstreetmap_datawrangling/ReadMe.md

                         print tag.attrib['v']
                         counter += 1

-In the code above, a counter was used to avoid iterating through the whole osm file (even if using only a sample file, sometimes).
-This was inspired by the lines of code used in the very first problem on using the csv module where instead of parsing the whole csv file, we only parse for a certain number of lines.
+In the code above, the "get_element" function from the code used to create the sample file (and also used in the "shape_element" function to be discussed later) came in handy in iterating through the xml tree during auditing.
+Also, instead of parsing through the whole xml, whether it is a sample or the whole file, using the variable "counter" allowed for the ability to stop iterating at the desired number of elements.
+The use of this approach was inspired by the lines of code used in the very first problem on using the csv module where instead of parsing the whole csv file, we only parse for a certain number of lines.
 Results of the above code gave these outliers (among others):

     78704-5639
     14150